 Instructions

-- Remove meat mixture from the refrigerator.
-Spoon and form ½-1" meatballs and set them aside on a large plate.
+- Form: Meanwhile, spoon and form ½-1" meatballs and set them aside on a flat surface like a sheet pan, platter, or cutting board.

-- Gently, add meatballs one at a time to the boiling broth, taking care that they do not touch each other.
+- Add: When broth comes to a boil, reduce heat to medium.
+Gently, add meatballs one at a time to the boiling broth, taking care that they do not touch each other.

 Notes